What is Fentanyl? A Parents Guide to Fentanyl & Teens

 • 2mg of fentanyl (the amount of a few grains of salt) can be lethal.
 Many fake pills tested contained up to 4x a lethal dose.

 • It is impossible to identify fentanyl by sight or smell.
-It is virtually undetectable.
+It is an invisible threat.

 • Prescription drugs are not “safer” than street drugs; both may contain fentanyl.